Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 ## GROUP MEMBER 2: Kevin Zhou

 ### date: 5-22-23
-implemented most of Button and FruitNinja class initialized start menu with clickable buttons
+implemented most of Button and FruitNinja class/n initialized start menu with clickable buttons

 ### date: 5-23-23
-added constructor to button that can accept PImages starting work on fruit physics
+added constructor to button that can accept PImages/n starting work on fruit physics

 ### date: 5-24-23
-added constructor to Fruit that can accept PImages adjusted size of png images to scale adjusted gravitational constant to simulate speed of fruit in the actual game
+added constructor to Fruit that can accept PImages/n adjusted size of png images to scale/n adjusted gravitational constant to simulate speed of fruit in the actual game

 info